-Dr. Mahesh Daas is a creative leader whose design and leadership career spans two decades.
-He is well known across the international design landscape for innovation in design computing, architectural robotics, design thinking, innovation methods, and management.
+Dr. Mahesh Daas is an entrepreneurial leader, designer, thinker, and scholar whose design and leadership career spans two decades.
+He is well known across the international design landscape for innovation in design computing, architectural robotics, design theory, and innovation methods.

 Determined to rise above his modest roots in India, Daas earned his bachelor’s degree in architecture at Jawaharlal Nehru Technological University, India, with an A.P.
 Riding Club Gold Medal in 1990.
 That same fortitude led him to immigrate to the United States, earning a master’s of architecture in urban design from Kansas State University, and an executive doctoral degree in higher education management from the University of Pennsylvania.

 Today, Daas is the Chairperson of Indiana’s only state-supported Department of Architecture at Ball State University since 2008, also serving two years concurrently as the inaugural Emerging Media Fellow of the university’s Center for Media Design.
+Under his leadership the department has come to be widely known for excellence in digital fabrication and social justice in design.
 He teaches courses in design thinking, innovation methods, advanced digital fabrication, and leadership.

 Daas publishes widely in scholarly and popular forums and has delivered keynote speeches at conferences across the world.
 In addition to over 80 refereed scholarly or design works, he is the author of the forthcoming book Leading with Aesthetics: The Transformational Leadership of President Charles M. Vest at M.I.T. (from Lexington Books) that presents a new and entrepreneurial approach to higher education leadership informed by frameworks from design, management, philosophy, political science, and psychodynamics.